google/keytransparency/README.md

 ## Acknowledgements

-Key Transparency would not have been possible without a whole host of collaborators including researachers, interns, and [open source contributors](https://github.com/google/keytransparency/graphs/contributors).
+Key Transparency would not have been possible without a whole host of collaborators including researchers, interns, and [open source contributors](https://github.com/google/keytransparency/graphs/contributors).

 Key Transparency was inspired by [CONIKS](https://eprint.iacr.org/2014/1004.pdf) and [Certificate Transparency](https://www.certificate-transparency.org/).